LtTDog/yelpcamp/README.md

-This is the yelpcamp code. like yelp but for campgrounds.
+This is the yelpcamp code, like yelp but for campgrounds.

 This isn't my original creation, was part of colt steele's "The Web Developer Bootcamp" course on Udemy [https://www.udemy.com/the-web-developer-bootcamp/](https://www.udemy.com/the-web-developer-bootcamp/)